What is Domestic Abuse

 Female Genital Mutilation

-Female genital mutilation (FGM), also known as female circumcision or female genital cutting, is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons".
-It is considered by many to be an extreme form of gender based violence as it has no medical necessity.
-It has been illegal in the UK since 1985, and since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.
+Female genital mutilation (FGM), also known as female circumcision or female genital cutting.
+It is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia.
+Or other injury to the female genital organs for non-medical reasons".
+It is considered by many to be an extreme form of gender based violence because it has no medical necessity.
+It has been illegal in the UK since 1985.
+Since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.

-Elder abuse is a single or repeated act or lack of appropriate action, occurring within any relationship where there is an expectation of trust, causing harm or distress to an older person.
-It can take many forms such as financial, psychological, sexual, physical and domestic abuse with many victims suffering multiple forms.
+Elder abuse is a single or repeated act or lack of appropriate action.
+Occurring within any relationship where there is an expectation of trust.
+It causes harm or distress to an older person.
+It can take many forms such as financial, psychological, sexual, physical and domestic abuse.
+Many victims suffering multiple forms.
 Isolation, communication and the complex care needs of both the victim and perpetrator are some of the factors that prevent this being reported.

-This type of abuse may have gone on for years and there may be additional pressure to stay for fear of upsetting family dynamics and victims being less likely to identify their situation as abuse.
+This type of abuse may have gone on for years.
+There may be additional pressure to stay for fear of upsetting family dynamics.
+The victims are usually less likely to identify their situation as abuse.
 On average, older victims experience abuse for twice as long before seeking help as those aged under 61 years and nearly half have a disability.

 Adolescent to Parent Violence